 Goodwill and other intangible assets acquired are initially recorded at fair value.
-Subsequent to initial recognition, finite lived other intangible assets are amortized over their estimated useful life, subject to impairment, and goodwill and indefinite lived other intangible assets are carried at the lower of cost or fair value.
-If goodwill or other intangible assets are impaired, they are written down to their estimated fair values with a corresponding expense reflected in our consolidated statements of operations.
+Subsequent to initial recognition, finite lived other intangible assets are amortized over their estimated useful life, subject to impairment, and goodwill and indefinite lived other intangible assets are impaired, they are written down to their estimated fair values with a corresponding expense reflected in our consolidated statements of operations.

 We test goodwill and other intangible assets for impairment in the fourth quarter of each year, or more frequently if events or changes in circumstances indicate that the carrying amount may not be recoverable.
 For purposes of the annual impairment evaluation, goodwill is assigned to the applicable reporting unit of the acquired entities giving rise to the goodwill and other intangible assets and is tested based on the cash flows they produce.
 There are generally many assumptions and estimates underlying the fair value calculation.
 Principally, we identify the reporting unit or business entity that the goodwill or other intangible asset is attributed to, and review historical and forecasted operating and financial performance and other underlying factors affecting such analysis, including market conditions.
 Other assumptions used could produce significantly different results which may result in a change in the value of goodwill or our other intangible assets and related charge in our consolidated statements of operations.
-An impairment charge could be recognized in the event of a significant decline in the implied fair value of fhose operations where the goodwill or their intangible assets are applicable.
-As at December 31, 2010, excluding the amounts recorded in westments in other ventures, under equity method, as noted above, our consolidated balance sheets include \$8.2 million of goodwill (2009 - \$8.2 million) and \$6.5 million of other intangible assets (2009 - \$7.1 million).
-As part of the annual impairment evaluation noted above, no reporting units were identified to be at risk of failing step one of the process for recognition and measurement of an impairment loss in accordance with ASC Topic Intangibles - Goodwill and Other.
-Impairment charges were \$fill during 2010 (2009 - \$fill) (2009 - \$fill).
+An impairment charge could be recognized in the event of a significant decline in the implied fair value of those operations where the goodwill or other intangible assets are applicable.
+As at December 31, 2010, excluding the amounts recorded in investments in other ventures, under equity method, as noted above, our consolidated balance sheets include \$8.2 million of goodwill (2009 - \$8.2 million) and \$6.5 million of other intangible assets (2009 - \$7.1 million).
+As part of the annual impairment evaluation noted above, no reporting units were identified to be at risk of failing step one of the process for recognition and measurement of an impairment charges were \$nil during 2010 (2009 - \$nil, 2008 - \$nil).